 How Do I Know If I Have Generalized Anxiety Disorder?

-If no organic culprit can be found and the symptoms seem out of proportion to any situation you are facing, the condition may be classified as an anxiety disorder.
+If no other medical culprit can be found and the symptoms seem out of proportion to any situation you are facing, you may be diagnosed with an anxiety disorder.

-Medication is useful for alleviating the symptoms of generalized anxiety disorder (or GAD) and is often prescribed in conjunction with other therapies.
-Some types of these drugs can be addictive and are usually prescribed on a short-term or as-needed basis.
+Medication is useful for alleviating the symptoms of generalized anxiety disorder and is often prescribed in conjunction with other therapies.
+Some types of anxiety drugs can be habit-forming and are usually prescribed on a short-term or as-needed basis.

 Different anxiety disorders have different medication regimens.
-Some are preventive and some are curative in purpose.
+Some are preventive and some are designed to cure the problem.

-The most prominent of antianxiety drugs for the purpose of immediate relief are those known as benzodiazepines; among them are lorazepam, diazepam, alprazolam, and clonazepam.
+If you have acute anxiety (panic attack), you will likely need to take an anti-anxiety medicine as well.
+The most prominent of anti-anxiety drugs for the purpose of immediate relief are those known as benzodiazepines; among them are Ativan, Valium, Librium, Xanax, and Klonopin.
 They have drawbacks: Benzodiazepines sometimes cause drowsiness, irritability, dizziness, memory and attention problems, and physical dependence.
 Nonetheless, in recent decades they have largely replaced barbiturates because they tend to be safer if taken in large doses.